dior797/Land-locked/README.md

 ===============
 Branding <br>
 ----------------
 The website's branding is centered around a local thrift store with lots of vintage items.
-The brand identity includes a modern, simplistic, and straighfoward look while in the night it is more of a retro themed hangout spot. <br>
+The brand identity includes a modern, simplistic, and vintage look while in the night it is more of a retro themed hangout spot. <br>

 User Interface <br>
 ---------------